cortexlabs/cortex/docs/guides/subdomain-https-setup.md

 ### Step 6

 We are now going to create an SSL certificate for your subdomain.
-Go to the [AWS Certificate Manager console](https://us-west-2.console.aws.amazon.com/acm/home) and click "Get Started" under the "Provision certificates" section.
+Go to the [ACM console](https://us-west-2.console.aws.amazon.com/acm/home) and click "Get Started" under the "Provision certificates" section.

 ![step 6](https://user-images.githubusercontent.com/4365343/82202340-c04ac800-98cf-11ea-9472-89dd6d67eb0d.png)